djljr/ladders/README.md

 ## REPL

 You'll need 2 repls to do this properly.
 First start a figwheel repl using `lein figwheel`.
-You need to do this from the terminal for now since you don't get the `profile.clj` merging if you start it from a clojure repl using `figwheel-sidecar`.
+You need to do this from the terminal for now since you don't get the `project.clj` profile merging if you start it from a repl using `figwheel-sidecar`.
 Still working on this one.
 It is highly recommended to use `rlwrap` for this repl to get normal readline functionality.

 Second start up a clojure repl using `lein repl` from a terminal or `M-x cider-jack-in` from emacs.
 Then start the web server using `(start-server)` - this command lives in the `ladders.repl` package in `env/dev/ladders/clj/repl.clj`.
 You should now be able to see the running app on [localhost:3000].